 Liquid electrical tape

 Home improvement stores sell a polymer compound they call liquid electrical tape.
 Brush it onto the exposed wire, and it will bond with the surviving insulation and harden into a rubbery mass.
 It yields a more permanent repair, and if you’re careful, it looks more professional too.
 The downside is the cost, but a bottle of liquid electrical tape will do a large number of small repair jobs.

 Heat shrink tubing

 The most professional repair involves heat shrink tubing.
 As long as you can disconnect one end of the wire, you can simply slip a piece of tube over the wire, reconnect the other end, and then apply a heat to the tube with a heat gun or even a common hair dryer.
 The tube will shrink down and grip tightly onto whatever remains underneath.
-For really professional-looking results, you can even get colored heat shrink tubing that matches common wire colors.
-Home Depot is one source.
+You can expect a package of assorted heat shrink tubing to cost around $4.

 You may have to de-solder and re-solder some wire to use this method.
 Here’s some advice on soldering.

 If the insulation is too far gone, it might be cheaper and/or easier to just replace the wire altogether with new wire.
 This may involve soldering, but read my piece on soldering I linked to above.
 It’s not as hard as it sounds.